 - Fewer queries to the DNS root, relieving the root servers of added load as Internet use grows.

-- Finally, this technique provides some protection against a type of denial of service attack in which a resolver is pounded with a large number of requests for randomly-generated (non-existant) subdomains, requiring the resolver to make many useless queries.
+- Finally, this technique provides some protection against a type of denial-of-service attack in which a resolver is pounded with a large number of requests for randomly-generated (non-existent) subdomains, requiring the resolver to make many useless queries.

 BIND 9.12.0 will synthesize negative answers from cached NXDOMAIN, NODATA, and wildcard responses supplied with NSEC records.
 The 9.12.0 alpha release is available now, supporting synthesis from NXDOMAIN responses only.
 The 9.12.0 beta release will add support for synthesizing replies based on NODATA and wildcard responses.